 Study Design: Ambrosius WT, Sink KM, Foy CG, et al., on behalf of the SPRINT Study Research Group.
 The design and rationale of a multicenter clinical trial comparing two strategies for control of systolic blood pressure: the Systolic Blood Pressure Intervention Trial (SPRINT).
 Clin Trials 2014;11:532-46.

-Keywords: Acute Coronary Syndrome, Blood Pressure, Blood Pressure Determination, Geriatrics, Hypertension, Heart Failure, Metabolic Syndrome X, Myocardial Infarction, Primary Prevention, Renal Insufficiency, Chronic, Risk Factors, Stroke, AHA Annual Scientific Sessions
+Keywords: Acute Coronary Syndrome, Blood Pressure, Blood Pressure Determination, Geriatrics, Hypertension, Hypertrophy, Left Ventricular, Heart Failure, Metabolic Syndrome, Myocardial Infarction, Natriuretic Peptide, Brain, Primary Prevention, Renal Insufficiency, Chronic, Risk Factors, Stroke, Troponin T, AHA Annual Scientific Sessions, AHA20, AHA17

 < Back to Listings